Disappearance of Hannah Kobayashi

+Summary

-On November 8, 2024, Hannah Kobayashi was reported missing after leaving Los Angeles International Airport (LAX).
-She arrived at LAX on November 8 as a layover on a trip from Maui, Hawaii to New York City.
+Kobayashi arrived at LAX on November 8 for a layover from Maui, Hawaii, as part of a planned vacation to New York City.
 She did not board her connecting flight and left the airport.

-On November 11 – the last day anyone heard from Kobayashi – her mother texted her, asking whether she made it to New York.
+On November 11, Kobayashi's mother sent a text message asking if Hannah had made it to New York.
 Kobayashi responded in the negative.
-Kobayashi's sister told the media that her sister’s friend had contacted the family about "strange" text messages Kobayashi reportedly sent.
-Kobayashi allegedly texted her friend about her ID being stolen and expressed concern that someone "she thought she loved" was trying to take her money.
+Her sister told the media how her sister’s friend had contacted the family about unusual text messages Kobayashi reportedly sent, which the friends and family thought were out of character and different from her usual text message writing style.
+Kobayashi allegedly texted her friend about her ID being stolen and also expressed concern someone "she thought she loved" was trying to take her money.

-On November 11, she was seen in surveillance footage with an unknown individual at a downtown Los Angeles Metro Rail station.
+November 11, 2024 while in the company of an unknown individual at a downtown Los Angeles Metro Rail station.

-On November 24, 2024, Hannah's father, Ryan Kobayashi, who had traveled to Los Angeles to assist in the search for his daughter, was found dead in a parking lot near LAX.
+Hannah's father, Ryan Kobayashi, traveled to Los Angeles to assist in the search for his daughter.
+He was found dead in a parking lot near LAX on November 24, 2024.
 He is believed to have died by suicide.

-On December 2, 2024, police announced they had reviewed video surveillance from US Customs and Border Protection at the San Ysidro Port of Entry showed Kobayashi crossing the US border into Tijuana, Mexico, on foot, on the afternoon of November 12.
+On December 2, 2024, police announced they had identified Kobayashi from video surveillance at a US Customs and Border Protection station at the San Ysidro Port of Entry.
+The camera system showed Kobayashi crossing the US border into Tijuana, Mexico, on foot, on the afternoon of November 12.
 She was alone, with her luggage, and appeared unharmed, upon which the LAPD declared her a "voluntary missing person".
 Earlier, Kobayashi had expressed a desire to disconnect from modern technology.
 The LAPD observed she had "a right to her privacy, and we respect her choices".

-In December 2024, unnamed sources alleged that Kobayashi had married an Argentinian man, Alan Cacace, to help him obtain a green card in the United States, as part of a scheme orchestrated by her former partner.
-Documents discovered by Kobayashi's mother at her daughter's home in Hawaii included immigration paperwork and contacts with an immigration attorney, which were subsequently turned over to the FBI and LAPD for investigation.
+In December 2024, unnamed sources alleged Kobayashi had married an Argentinian man, Alan Cacace, to help him obtain a green card in the United States, as part of a scheme orchestrated by her former partner.
+Documents discovered by Kobayashi's mother at Hannah's in Hawaii included immigration paperwork and contacts with an immigration attorney, which were subsequently turned over to the Federal Bureau of Investigation and LAPD for investigation.
 Kobayashi's family continues to seek clarity on her situation, while authorities are investigating the details of the alleged marriage scam.
 An LAPD spokesperson commented that Kobayashi was not a suspect in any criminal activity.

 On December 11, the LAPD reported she was found alive.
 On December 16, 2024, Kobayashi safely returned to the US on her own.